OdysLam/clyell/_posts/2020/2020-04-20-balena-nginx-rpi.md

 ### Port Forwarding

-When someone attempts to connect to the **IP** that is assigned to your home connection, in essence he connects to the *router*, as the *router* functions as the gateway between the outer network (the Internet) and the local network (LAN).
-Thus we want to tell the *router* that any time someone tries to continue to some specific port, in reality, he wants to connect to our server, thus the router must forward the connection to the Raspberry pi (the web server).
+When someone attempts to connect to the **IP** that is assigned to your home connection, in essence he/she connects to the *router*, as it functions as the gateway between the outer network (the Internet) and the local network (LAN).
+Thus we want to tell the *router* that any time someone tries to continue to some specific port, in reality, he/she wants to connect to our server, thus the router must forward the connection to the Raspberry pi (the web server).

 In other words, we need to forward **ports** `80` and `443` to the Raspberry pi.

 1. **Visit** [portforward](https://portforward.com/)
 2. Find your router
 3. Follow instructions and forward the ports to the device's IP

-We are almost there, let's deploy the device.

 ## Deploy

 Now that we have everything configured, let's start deploying the various components.

 ### Deploy the project to the device

 1. Open balenaCloud and create a new application for `Raspberry pi 4`.
 You can name it whatever you want.
 We will assume that you name it `bananas`.
 2. Download an `development` image for that application.
 Don't bother filling in your `wifi` credentials, we will be using `ethernet` as `wifi` is not very reliable for a webserver.
     ![](https://media.giphy.com/media/5hc2bkC60heU/giphy.gif)
 3. Burn the image using the best image format app in the world, **balena-etcher**.
 4. Pull out the sd card and re-insert it in the computer.
 Copy the file named `static-ip` we created earlier into the `system-connections` directory of the sd card.
 5. Insert the card into the Raspberry pi and connect it to power.
 6. Go to the `balena-nginx` directory, where your `docker-compose.yaml` is located, and push the project

 ```shell
 balena push bananas
 ```

 ### Generating the SSL certificate

 To generate the SSL certificate, we don't have to do anything.

 The server will detect the absence of the certificates and will run the `certbot` service to register your website.
 Afterward, it will simply start the server and will serve your website.

 The `certificates` will be saved into a persistent directory with a functionality called `named volumes`.
 This enables the device to persist your certificates (or any data in that directory)

 ### Updating your certificates

 You are very organized and want to plan ahead?
 No problem, certbot will automatically send you an e-mail when the certifications are about to expire.